-2. Textbooks were provided for all syudents in the school.
+2. Textbooks were provided for all students in the school.

-3. 360 gallon capacity Water Collection System installed.
+3. Installed 360 gallon capacity water collection system.

 March 2018 including the Mission Trip

-4. 11 boxes of school supplies requested by the teachers was delivered.
+4. Delivered 11 boxes of school supplies requested by the teachers.

 6. Each child received a gift.

-7. Each student was presented a Haitian Kreole Cross Talk tract which was used to teach the gospel.
+7. Presented each student with a Haitian Kreole Cross Talk tract, used to teach the gospel.

-9.4 duffel bags of clothing for children in need.
+9. Provided 4 duffel bags of clothing to children in need.